danx123/macan-productivity-suite/README.md

 Download the latest release asset appropriate for your operating system.
 Extract the archive (if applicable) and launch the application.
 ---
-## Changelog v2.1.0
+## Changelog v2.2.0 (03-11-2025)
-- Update Macan Reader v3.4.0 - 4.0.0
+- Update Macan Archiver v4.3.0 - 4.5.0
-- Dynamic Multi-Tab: Can open multiple PDF files.
-- Status Bar Buttons: Navigation buttons (Prev/Next), Reset Zoom, and Fullscreen (F11) are located in the status bar.
-- Session Management: The application will remember which tabs were open when closed.
-- Added new menus to the Window menu: New Window and Fullscreen
+- Added new functions to the help menu - Shell integration - Register .mcn format

+- Update Macan Notes Pro v4.6.0 - 4.7.0
-- Added a new function to the help menu: Set as default .pdf
+- Added new functions to the help menu - Added function to register .txt, .md, .log formats
 ---
 ## License & Copyright